frank-lesser/Godot3-Win64-LSW-Build/Readme.md

 The following modules are WIP and will be published soon:
 + LuaScript

-  already present as DLL - LUA projects are now recognized & LUA is integrated as a Scripting choise in the GD_Editor.
+  already present as DLL - LUA projects are now recognized & LUA is integrated as a Scripting choice in the GD_Editor.
 LUA is shown in the GD-Script Editor but can not be executed yet. demo in ***GD-Projects\LuaScript\HelloWorld***

 + PythonScript